Autoferry/autoferry.github.io/_posts/2019-04-28-automatic-docking.md

 The main benefit of performing automatic docking is to have a repeatable docking procedure which is consistent in both duration and energy consumption.
 KM's solution implements several criteria posed by _Bastø Fosen_, including speed limits at certain distances from the berthing point.
 These criteria are the safety margins that allow for manual takeover in cause of failure.
+Another important aspect to automatic docking is graphical representation of intent and status for the ship's operators.

 We propose a project and master's thesis that consider developing an energy-optimized trajectory planner for automatic docking.
 This trajectory planner must account for any safety criterion related to the docking procedure, and must try to obtain an energy-optimized trajectory.